-The Film Club, The Theatre, and some other events, are open to non-members.
-You can turn up and give it a try-out before joining.
-CAMRA members are welcome to use the bar as guests, and we are in the Good Beer Guide (2017, 2018 & 2019).
+CAMRA members and members of other affiliated organisations are welcome to use the bar as guests, and we are in the Good Beer Guide (2017, 2018, 2019, 2020, 2021 & 2022).

 The club is at 33-35 High Street, Acton, London, W3 6ND.
-020 8992 4557 (after 7.00pm)
+020 8992 4557 (after 7.00pm).
+Directions are here.

 The West London Trades’ Union Club (WLTUC or the TU Club) was formed in 1983 as a social and political meeting place for Trade Unionists in the area, members of the labour movement and the local community.
 It is an independent co-operative owned by its members and run by a Management Committee which includes Officers.
-The committee is elected from the members and elections are held, following the General meetings, every six months for half the committee.
+The committee is elected from the members and elections are held, following the General meetings, every six months for approximately half the committee.

-The TU Club has become known as a progressive centre, supporting local and national activities, there is also a bar and lounge where members and their guests can meet and relax.
+The WLTUC has become known as a progressive centre, supporting local and national activities, there is also a bar and lounge where members and their guests can meet and relax.
 Many events are held in the hall upstairs or the paved garden.
-These range from international evenings focusing on a particular country and special celebrations like May Day, to talks, a film club, debates, barbecues, fund raising events and drama combining serious intent with music and fun.
+These range from international evenings focusing on a particular country and special celebrations like May Day, talks, a film club, debates, barbecues, fund raising events and drama combining serious intent with music and fun.